UMKC Counseling Center

 skills, followed by working to increase insight about the underlying causes

-of presenting concerns.
+emotional experience and behaviors.
 She coordinates outreach activities and enjoys

 presenting on stress management, goal-setting, motivation, life transitions